LenaRibena/point_cloud_tree_generation/reports/README.md

 >
 > Answer:

-We used hydra to configure all our tasks which would save a copy of the used config files for the experiment, and by overwriting the hydra output folder we could make it save the configs in the experiment specific folder.
-Setting the seed of torch as ```torch.manual_seed(args.seed)``` was also done before training started.
+We used Hydra to configure all our tasks which would save a copy of the used config files for the experiment, and by overwriting the hydra output folder we could make it save the configs in the experiment specific folder.
+Is anyone reading this?
+Setting the pytorch seed as ```torch.manual_seed(args.seed)``` was also done before training started.

+A docker image were also created for reproducibility purposes such that any current or new developer can work with the same setup.

 ### Question 14